 Metaheuristics are an approach to solve hard problems.
-A problem is hard if finding the best possible solution for them may always not be possible within feasible time.
-More scientifically speaking: The runtime of the best known exact algorithms for hard problems grows exponentially with the number of decision variables in the worst case, which can easily lead to billions of years for larger instances.
+A problem is hard if finding the best possible solution for it may not always be possible within feasible time.
+More scientifically speaking: The worst-case runtime of the best known exact algorithms for hard problems grows exponentially with the number of decision variables, which can easily lead to billions of years for larger problem instances.

 So how can we solve such problems?

-Well, finding one solution to a problem is almost always very easy and can be done extremely fast, finding the best possible solution is what takes very long, as we discuss here here.
+Well, finding one solution to a problem is almost always very easy and can be done extremely fast, finding the best possible solution is what takes very long (see also here).
 Optimization algorithms bridge this gap: They trade in solution quality for runtime, by finding very good (but not necessarily optimal) solutions within feasible time.
 We explore the state-of-the-art optimization methods ranging from local searches over evolutionary computation methods and memetic algorithms to estimation of distribution algorithms.
 We learn that these algorithms are actually easy to understand and to program: many of the algorithms are implemented live by the teacher in the lecture in Java after describing their basic principle.

 After the course, the students will have a solid practical understanding of optimization.
-They will be able to recognize problems where “traditional” techniques will fail (run too long) and know how to find good solutions for them within feasible time.
-This lecture also improves the student’s ability to program and show them that formally specified algorithms often can be translated to code in an easy, non-scary way.
+They will be able to recognize problems where “traditional” techniques will fail (e.g., run too long) and know how to find good solutions for them within feasible time.
+This lecture also improves the student’s ability to write programs and shows them that formally specified algorithms often can be translated to code in an easy, non-scary way.